pramnora/bat/README.md

 Batch files contain a list of instructions...MS DOS Commands...which are executed using 'top down flow'...whenever the program runs/executes.

-## How to create a batch file program/and, make it execute...
+## How to create a batch file program/and, then, make it execute...

 1. Open Windows Notepad word processor program